dkulchenko/bunch/README.md

 bunch outdated
 ```

-Lock down the commits currently in use (creates Bunchfile.lock):
+Lock down the commits currently in use (creates Bunchfile.lock; similar to npm shrinkwrap):

 ```
 bunch lock